 Lawyers should not promise you results or project recovery amounts without first fully evaluating and researching your case.
 For every million dollar case reported in the press, there are many more which resolve for less, or are even lost if not handled properly.
 An important part of your case is managing expectations.
 These are complex cases, and significant results are difficult to obtain.
-Grandiose, unsubstantiated promises are usually just an effort to "sign you up" on a contract.
 Educate yourself, and find a law firm with whom you are comfortable.
 Relationships matter.
 These cases involve difficult life decisions, and you deserve counsel who will place your - not their - interests first.

 Do you have a nurse on the firm staff?

 Yes.
-We are fortunate to have a registered nurse as a member of our staff.
-She has substantial experience working in emergency health care and is responsible for the medical evaluation and workup on cases.
+The firm and its clients are fortunate to have a registered nurse who works on the case.
+She has substantial experience working in emergency health care and is responsible for the medical evaluation and work up on cases.

 How do I know if there is a case?

-It is impossible to know until a certain amount of preliminary work is completed by our office.
-We will gather basic information, complete research, and interface with technical or medical experts in order to help you make this determination.
-The best way to begin this process is to contact our office.
+It is impossible to know until a certain amount of preliminary work is completed by the office.
+The firm will gather basic information, complete research, and interface with technical or medical experts in order to help you make this determination.
+The best way to begin this process is to contact Mr. Dippel.